Written by Iman (she/her), student

 Physics at Waterloo

 Waterloo is home to Canada’s top physics program, where you’ll learn from groundbreaking researchers like Nobel Prize winner Donna Strickland and black hole expert Avery Broderick.
-Whether you're passionate about particle physics, space exploration, or applied medical science, you’ll be studying at a university where physics is more than just a subject, it’s a launchpad for an exciting career.
+Whether you're passionate about quantum mechanics, space exploration, or applied medical science, you’ll be studying at a university where physics is more than just a subject, it’s a launchpad for an exciting career.
 And, if you want real-world experience while you study, Waterloo’s is home to the world's leading co-op program where you can build your skills and make connections in the field while earning your degree.

 Waterloo has multiple physics-related programs.
 Check them out and find the right one for you!